Show more

 Weigh-in-Motion Sensors

-Like the induction loop, weigh-in-motion sensors require some road works to hide them under the asphalt.
+Like the induction loop, weigh-in-motion sensors require some road work to hide them under the asphalt.
 The biggest difference is that, as their name indicates, these sensors measure the weight of a vehicle and forward the information to the system for different purposes, such as calculating the fees to be paid at pay-per-weight landfill sites.

 Working Schematics of an Inductive Loop or Weigh-in-Motion System